GettaMeeting

 Why Meaningful Conversations Matter, Especially At Work

-What makes a conversation meaningful?
+First, what exactly makes a conversation meaningful?

 Truly impactful and productive conversation goes beyond small talk and reaches a deeper level of vulnerability.
-When all parties involved in a conversation feel supported to share concerns or important feelings and those feelings are well received and considered, we find meaningfulness in the interaction.
-According to psychologist Lucy Foulkes at Psyche, there are three components we can harness to foster deeper conversation: self-expression (sharing aspects of who you are), effective listening, and a sense of connection.
+When all parties involved in a conversation feel supported to share concerns or important feelings (and those feelings are well received and considered), we find meaningfulness in the interaction.

-However, less than half of conversations are meaningful, often because we are afraid of being awkward, uninteresting, or misunderstood.
+However, less than half of conversations are meaningful, often because we are afraid of being awkward, uninteresting, or misunderstood when expressing ourselves and attempting to establish a sense of connection.

-• Identifies strengths and areas for development
+• Strengths and areas for development are identified

 • Diversity becomes stronger